 Groundhogg CEO Publicly Whines on Twitter

-Have you ever see a company CEO whine in public like this tweet?
+Have you ever seen a company CEO whine in public like this tweet?
 This does not command respect or authority.
 In fact, it diminishes his credibility as a leader of a company.

-Clearly, Adrian sees himself as a victim of a personal attack.
-That is a misinterpretation of what's happening, and the decisions he's making are a result of misreading the terrain.
+Adrian sees himself as a victim of a personal attack.
+That is a misinterpretation of what’s happening, and his decisions result from misreading the terrain.

 As Groundhogg CEO, Adrian Tobey is a public figure and is the ultimate decision-maker of Groundhogg CRM actions and recipient of customer questions, requests, and complaints.

 The communication he’s receiving isn’t to undermine his personal or professional credibility.
 It’s to raise an issue to the person in charge and receive a result.

 It’s also because we value our own customers.
 I’m not writing about Groundhogg CRM management because of my issues with the software or management.
 I’m writing to inform my customers to beware of doing business with Groundhogg CRM in its current state.

 In communication with me earlier this year, Adrian Tobey spoke of “managing his reputation.”
 If this is his plan to manage his reputation, I don’t know if it’s going to work as he expects.

 You cannot manage a reputation.
 You can only earn a reputation based on your actions.
 Some people will like you and some may not.
 Ultimately, you have to do what you think is best and make improvements where you notice opportunities.